QuoLuxDucit/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 superuser: true
 highlight_name: true

+# Link to a PDF of your resume/CV.
+# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
+# - icon: cv
+#   icon_pack: ai
+#   link: uploads/resume.pdf
 ---

 I'm an undergraduate student interested in computational physics, mathematical analysis and its implementation in modern physics theories, general relativity and particle physics.
 I'm currently in my second year studying at UCL.